-The National Hot Dog and Sausage Council estimated that Americans will eat seven billion hot dogs between Memorial Day and Labor Day, so it doesn't seem like there's any need for an excuse to dig into yet another dog.
+The National Hot Dog and Sausage Council estimates that Americans eat about 7 billion hot dogs between Memorial Day and Labor Day each year, so it might not seem like anyone needs another excuse to enjoy a delicious dog.

 But there might be some surprising things you don't know about this beloved meal-on-a-bun.
-Here are seven fun facts about those seven billion hot dogs — including the Council's position on the ongoing debate about whether a hot dog is a sandwich — as well as some tasty hot dog recipes to dress up those buns.
+Here are seven fun facts about hot dogs — including the council's position on the ongoing debate about whether a hot dog is a sandwich — as well as some tasty hot dog recipes to dress up those buns.

 1. The best way to cook a hot dog is...

-Some like their hot dogs boiled, steamed, microwaved, pan-fried or even deep fried, but the majority of Americans (63 percent) prefer their hot dogs grilled, according to the Council.
+Some like their hot dogs boiled, steamed, microwaved, pan fried or even deep fried, but the majority of Americans (63%) prefer their hot dogs grilled, according to the council.

 2. The best topping for a hot dog is...

 America's favorite hot dog condiment is mustard, followed by ketchup and chili.
-But why stop there when people can add so many other things, like salsa, bacon, pinto beans, onions, peppers and cheese are also popular toppings, depending on where you live.
+But why stop there?
+Salsa, bacon, pinto beans, onions, peppers and cheese are also popular toppings, depending on where you live.

 3. About that ketchup...

-It may be a popular condiment, but according to the Council's hot dog etiquette guide, people should stop putting it on a dog after their 18th birthday (some would say the age of eight is a more appropriate cutoff).
+It may be a popular condiment, but according to the council's official hot dog etiquette guide, people should stop putting ketchup on a dog after their 18th birthday.
 Most Chicagoans would certainly agree ketchup doesn't belong on a real hot dog.

 4. Hot dogs are made from...

 Everyone knows where chocolate milk comes from, right?
 But do people know what's in a hot dog?
-A whopping 72 percent of Americans said that the ingredients of a hot dog are a "mystery" to them, according to the Council.
-That, they point out, is despite the fact that the ingredients are required to be listed on the label.
+In 2018, a whopping 72% of Americans said that the ingredients in a hot dog are a "mystery" to them, according to a council survey.
+That, the council pointed out, is despite the fact that hot dog producers are required to list ingredients on product labels.

-To help shed some light on those mystery dogs, the Council put together a handy guide to common hot dog ingredients, so no one has to be in the dark when dining on a hot dog.
+To help shed some light on those mystery dogs, the council put together a handy guide to common hot dog ingredients.

 5. Beef, pork or turkey?

-The majority of Americans who do know what's in their hot dogs prefer them to be made with beef, with 61 percent saying beef hot dogs are their favorite, according to the Council, followed by pork (12 percent) and then turkey (7 percent).
+The majority of Americans who do know what's in their hot dog prefer them to be made with beef, with 61% saying beef hot dogs are their favorite, according to the council, followed by pork (12%) and then turkey (7%).

-Betty White's love of hot dogs has been reported frequently, and she was also the celeb with whom most people polled by the Council would like to share a hot dog.
-White, who turned 96 this year, beat out eight other celebs with some sort of hot dog connection in a multiple choice questionnaire that asked what famous person people would most like to share a hot dog with.
-Among her competitors were Tiger Woods (who once had a hot dog thrown at him during a putt) and hot dog eating champion Joey Chestnut.
-White once told Parade magazine that she loves vodka and hot dogs, "probably in that order."
+Betty White's love of hot dogs has been reported frequently, and she was also the celeb with whom most people polled by the council said they would like to share a hot dog.
+White beat out eight other celebs with some sort of hot dog connection in a multiple choice questionnaire that asked what famous person people would most like to share a hot dog with.

-And finally, on the deep, philosophical question of whether a hot dog is a sandwich, the Council said "no," a hot dog is not a sandwich.
-"And yes, I literally get asked that question every single day," added Eric Mittenthal, president of the National Hot Dog and Sausage Council, aka The Hot Dog Top Dog.
+And finally, on the philosophical question of whether a hot dog is a sandwich, the council has definitely declared that a hot dog is not a sandwich.
+"And yes, I literally get asked that question every single day," Eric Mittenthal, president of the National Hot Dog and Sausage Council (aka The Hot Dog Top Dog), told TODAY Food.